marbug/courses-udemy-docker/bonus-section/README.md

 [Docker has posted a short tip video of me](https://youtu.be/_4QzP7uwtvI) explaining the **prune** command in the docker cli and various ways you can use it.
 Enjoy!

+## What's New In Docker 17.06 (YouTube) ##

+It's June of 2017, which means Docker 17.06 (stable) is out!
+New features that were in the edge releases the last two months (17.04 and 17.05) are also rolled into this quarterly stable release.
+[Watch a YouTube video of Mano at Docker HQ giving an overview of the new features](https://www.youtube.com/watch?v=-NeaXUGEK_g).

+For a detailed list of changes, you can look through the [Docker CE release notes on GitHub](https://github.com/docker/docker-ce/releases).

 ## TODO ##

 TODO